deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 ### Convert your image to an AMI

-I started at this step, with an unedited copy of [Violator](https://www.vulnhub.com/entry/violator-1,153/), pulled from VulnHub.

 You'll need the [AWS CLI](https://aws.amazon.com/cli/).
-Dowload it, and then give it your root credentials by running `aws configure` so that you can follow the next steps.
+Download it, and then give it your root credentials by running `aws configure` so that you can follow the next steps.

 The process for creating an AMI involves:

-* uploading your image to an S3 bucket,
+* uploading your `.ova` to an S3 bucket,
 * creating an IAM `VM Import Service Role`,
 * invoking the magic spells in the aws console to import the image from S3 into an AMI.

+Note: upload your `.ova` into the S3 bucket in the region where you want your `openvpn` server to run.
+When you run the commands to convert the `.ova` into an AMI, the bucket region will determine in which region the AMI ends up.
+If you import it into the wrong region, you can copy your AMI to a different region [thusly](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html#copying-an-ami)

 Docs [here](http://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html).
 First follow [these steps for creating a VM Import Service Role](http://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html#import-vm-image).
 Then, upload the VM image file to S3 (I used the browser interface to upload).
 Then follow the last step to initiate the import transfer.

 Went smoothly for me, although the actual import (the last step) took 10+ minutes.
 When you create your own AMI, AWS launches a copy of your instance appliance and then takes a snapshot of it.
 That snapshot will be associated with your new AMI, and is not deletable unless you first unregister your AMI.
 So be aware, you'll be paying for the storage of that snapshot as long as you have the AMI.
 Note that your AMI will only show up in the view for the region where you deployed it.

+Note: When you convert your `.ova` into an AMI, any network interface that it used to have are replaced with one that will work with EC2.
+The new network interface should automatically obtain a private ip in the subnet that it's launched in when it starts up.

 Note 9/26/2017: When I used the aws cli on Linux, I had to run `sudo ntpdate time.nist.gov` before the s3 commands would work.